 Sports Leader: Campers love team building, sports and field games and the Sports Leader is the popular leader for these activities.
 Examples of activities include ice breakers, scavenger hunts, obstacle courses, water balloon games, slip n’slide, tug of wars, talent nights and field games (baseball, Capture the Flag, Parashute).
 Similar to the Craft Leader, the Sports Leader has dedicated time slots (45-90 minutes) during the week, usually in the afternoons and the evenings.
 Camp Lau-Ren also has a well-stocked “locker” of sports equipment, including balls, pylons and hola-hoops.
 During the archery periods, the Sports Leader is well-supported through qualified archery instructors (summer staff), rules/guidelines and equipment such as arrows, targets and shooting boundaries.

 It should be noted that the Sports Leader is different than the Life Guards.
 Life Guards only do beach activities such as Beach Day, canoe outings and Free Swim.
 The Sports Leader does all the other activities OFF the beach.
-Camp Lau-Ren hires at least three lifeguards every summer.
+Camp Lau-Ren hires four lifeguards every summer.

 Bible Studies or Life Studies Leader: — Because we are a United Church of Canada camp, spiritual programming is a key part of camp.
 Some volunteers are often nervous that they aren’t very qualified to be a spiritual leader.
 Rest assured, there are many resources at camp that will assist you in Christian or spiritual programming.
 Most Leaders focus on Christian values such as love, respect, sharing and commitment.
 There are daily Bible Study or Life Study periods and the whole camp participates in a Vespers service every evening.
 Vespers are organized by cabin (counsellors/campers) with support from the Leader.